n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.microsoftsql.md

+---
+title: Microsoft SQL node - n8n Documentation
+description: Documentation for the Microsoft SQL node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Microsoft SQL

 The Microsoft SQL node allows you to automate work in Microsoft SQL, and integrate Microsoft SQL with other applications. n8n has built-in support for a wide range of Microsoft SQL features, including executing SQL queries, and inserting rows into the database.